The Roman Pilgrimage (Part 14)

 I want to say that I have witnessed every one of those things happening.
 I’ve seen it with my own eyes.
 They have rebuilt the old cities.
 There are at least nine Biblical sites that have been rebuilt in the last 50 years in Israel.
 One that’s very near to us is ?Gelo? where Ahitophel used to live.
 It’s a large sort of suburb of Jerusalem.
 Every time we look out of our back window in Jerusalem, we see ?Gelo?.
 And every time I see ?Gelo?, I say, “There you are.
 Amos 9:14.”

 They have also made gardens.
 If ever there’s been an agricultural people, it’s Israel.
-And they’ve also restored ?viniculture? which lapsed completely under the Moslems because they don’t believe in alcohol.
+And they’ve also restored ?viniculture? which lapsed completely under the Muslims because they don’t believe in alcohol.
 So, those three statements have been exactly and precisely fulfilled in front of my eyes.
 Why should I look for any other explanation than the obvious one, that God did it because He said He would do it.

 And then it says: